Tab complete Git commands and branches

 There’s a little helper app called git-completion.bash

 .
-Crab it to your home dir:
+Grab it to your home dir:

 $ curl https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash -o ~/.git-completion.bash